Internationalization

 Custom formats

-E / c Denotes the day of week.
+E / c Specifies the day of the week.

-h / H Denotes the hour. h for 12 hour and H for 24 hours format.
+h / H Specifies the hour.
+Use h for 12-hour format or H for 24-hour format.

-a Denotes the am/pm designator it will only be displayed if hour is specified in the h format.
+a Specifies the AM/PM designator (displayed only when hour is in h format).

 Custom format example